 You aren’t alone if you are reading this and wondering what drivers are.
 In simple terms, a driver is just software that communicates with your computer, allowing it to operate properly.
 The bottom line, your drivers are important.

 If you’re set up for Windows 10 automatic updates, your drivers should be automatically kept up to date.
-Most don’t need to worry about specific pieces of software updates, which is good because it can be confusing!
 There are some situations, though, when you’ll want to update your drivers manually.
+This tip is brought to you by Dell.

 When should you manually update your drivers?